 Newspaper ad is from 1884.
 City directory listing is from 1899.
-North Street became Lancaster Avenue.
+North Street became Lancaster Avenue in 1931.

 On October 1, 1899 the Fort Worth Register society column announced that Mrs. Pollock had moved into her new home on “Summit Hill,” one of the synonyms for Quality Hill, of which Summit Avenue was the main street.

 On November 11, 1900 the society column of the Register called Mrs. Pollock’s reception at her new home “the first important event of the social season.”